 Compliance expense includes any activities associated with the external committees for the Exchanges such as the Listing and Admission Committee and the Compliance Committee.
 It also includes any other compliance related expenses not classified elsewhere in the accounts.
-This expense increased by 6.5% due to increased regulatory activities of both Exchanges.
+This expense increased by 9.3% due to increased regulatory activities of both Exchanges due to the increased number of corporate listings on the Exchange and general business improvement and therefore an increased in matters that need to be heard by each committee.
 This expense category tends to increase or decrease depending on the amount of listing applications by issuers, applications for participant broker status, compliance and surveillance activity required of the Listing Admission and Compliance Committees.

 Legal and professional expenses includes any payments to outside legal and professional representation.
-This expense decreased by 80.5% due to a continuing trend of a lesser requirement for legal advice during the year.
-There are no known current or pending legal actions.
+This expense increased by 108.4% due to the professional advice required for the completed rights issue and advice required as part of the operations of the Exchange business.

 Market trading expenses encompasses any costs associated with running the trading and settlement activities of the exchanges, including trading systems, websites, fees to regulators and key service provider costs that can be identified as contributing to the operation of the markets.
-This expense decreased by 6.8% during the year due to a reduction in CHESS application fees for new issuers.
 This expense also includes fees associated with NSX participation in the ASX Settlement Facilitation Service as well as ASIC annual fees for the Stock Exchanges' Market Licences.
+This expense increased by 6.5% during the year due to the cycle of renewal associated with the market infrastructure.

-Marketing and promotion includes any costs associated with external promotion of the Exchanges such as sales activities at exhibitor conferences and business development related travel.
-Expenditure has decreased by 58.5% due no one off third party payments.
+Marketing and promotion includes any costs associated with external promotion of the Exchanges such as sales activities at exhibitor conferences, business development related travel and rental of external venues to hold listing ceremonies.
+Expenditure has increased by 195.6% due to increased rental of the FEX Marketsite to accommodate the listing ceremonies for the increase in new listing business during the year.

 Occupancy expense includes any expense related to the three offices maintained by NSX in Sydney, Melbourne and Newcastle during the year.
 It also includes any allocation by FEX for office space utilised by the SIMVSE Joint Venture.
-This expense has increased by 4.1% due to market based increases in rent associated with all three locations..
+This expense has decreased by 27.8% due the relocation of the Melbourne and Sydney offices to less expensive locations.

-General administration and other expenses have increased by 5.1% mainly due to a reduction in bad debts expense.
+General administration and other expenses have increased by 1.5% mainly due to increased travel related expenditure associated with business development of the Exchanges.

-The table of expenses summarises the movements in major expense categories relative to the previous comparable period's expenses.
+The table of expenses (below) summarises the movements in major expense categories relative to the previous comparable period's expenses.

-30 June Expense Category 2014 \$'000 2013 \$'000 Change %
+30 June Expense Category 2015 \$'000 2014 \$'000 Change %

-Employee benefits expense 1,442.6 1,292.6 11.6
+Employee benefits expense 1,209.4 1,442.6 -16.2

-Depreciation, amortisation and impairments 11.5 18.1 -36.5
+Depreciation, amortisation and impairments 9.0 11.5 -21.7

-Consultancy expenses 160.2 160.5 -0.2
+Consultancy expenses 233.3 160.5 45.6

-Compliance expenses 57.2 53.7 6.5
+Compliance expenses 62.5 57.2 9.3

-Legal expenses 13.1 67.3 -80.5
+Legal expenses 27.3 13.1 108.4

-Market trading expenses 811.8 870.9 -6.8
+Market trading expenses 864.9 811.8 6.5

-Marketing and promotion expenses 15.8 38.1 -58.5
+Marketing and promotion expenses 46.7 15.8 195.6

-Occupancy expenses 199.1 191.3 4.1
+Occupancy expenses 143.8 199.1 -27.8

-Administration & Other expenses 466.2 443.5 5.1
+Administration & Other expenses 473.3 466.2 1.5

-Total Expenses 3,177.5 3,136.0 1.3
+Total Expenses 3,070.2 3,177.5 -3.4